skotak79/Miscellaneous/README.md

 I tried to more or less copy the home screen, the list of waste collections and the side menu.<br> Fun fact - collection dates for the given address are generated programmatically and based on the actual dates.<br>
 Obviously the original app can be improved in many ways.
-Just for the heck of it I added two mapview screens - **Bulky waste** and **'Szops'** - problem waste.
+Just for the heck of it I added two features - **Bulky waste collections map** and **'Szop collections map'** - problem waste.
 JSON files were scrapped of the website.

 ## Overlays 🗺 ~2018 (iOS)